 Award prize: £10,000

-The winner of our energy innovation award will need to demonstrate that their solution has the potential to scale up and deliver big carbon savings.
-And it should be creating a more equal low carbon future – by creating opportunities and benefits for marginalised groups.
+Applicants will need to show their solution has the potential to scale up and deliver big carbon savings.
+Itt should be creating a more equal low carbon future, and new opportunities for marginalised groups.

 Find out more about this award